taxigy/til/clojure/empty-the-vals-in-map.md

-# Empty keys in a map
+# Empty the values in a map

 Say, there's a map: